-10.1.1.1 This chapter shall provide the minimum requirements for the routine inspection, testing, and maintenance of water spray protection from fixed nozzle systems only.

-10.1.1.2 Table 10.1.1.2 shall be used to determine the minimum required frequencies for inspection, testing, and maintenance.

-10.1.2 Water Spray Protection.
-This chapter shall not cover water spray protection from portable nozzles, sprinkler systems, monitor nozzles, or other means of application.

-10.1.3\ Design and Installation.
-NFPA 15, Standard for Water Spray Fixed Systems for Fire Protection, shall be consulted to determine the requirements for design and installation, including acceptance testing.

-10.1.4 Obstruction Investigations.
-The procedures outlined in Chapter 14 shall be followed where there is a need to conduct an obstruction investigation.

-10.1.5 Valves and Connections.
-Valves and fire department connections shall be inspected, tested, and maintained in accordance with Chapter 13.
+- 10.1.1.1 This chapter shall provide the minimum requirements for the routine inspection, testing, and maintenance of water spray protection from fixed nozzle systems only. - 10.1.1.2 Table 10.1.1.2 shall be used to determine the minimum required frequencies for inspection, testing, and maintenance. - 10.1.2 Water Spray Protection.
+This chapter shall not cover water spray protection from portable nozzles, sprinkler systems, monitor nozzles, or other means of application. - 10.1.3\ Design and Installation.
+NFPA 15 shall be consulted to determine the requirements for design and installation, including acceptance testing. - 10.1.4 Obstruction Investigations.
+The procedures outlined in Chapter 14 shall be followed where there is a need to conduct an obstruction investigation. - 10.1.5 Common Components and Valves.
+Common components and valves shall be inspected, tested, and maintained in accordance with Chapter 13.

-10.1.6\ Impairments.
-The procedures outlined in Chapter 15 shall be followed where an impairment to protection occurs.

-10.1.6.1 When a water spray fixed system or any portion thereof is out of service for any reason, notice shall be given to facility management, the local fire department, the on-site fire brigade, and other authorities having jurisdiction, as applicable.

-10.1.6.2 A sign shall be posted at each fire department connection or system control valve indicating which portion of the system is out of service.
+- 10.1.6\ Impairments.
+The procedures outlined in Chapter 15 shall be followed where an impairment to protection occurs. - 10.1.6.1 When a water spray fixed system or any portion thereof is out of service for any reason, notice shall be given to facility management, the local fire department, the on-site fire brigade, and other authorities having jurisdiction, as applicable. - 10.1.6.2 A sign shall be posted at each fire department connection or system control valve indicating which portion of the system is out of service.